This website uses cookies

 The server-side and client-side validators shared an implicit connection that affected both signup and password reset.
 The agent didn't notice.
 Neither did we.

 During code review, we try to project the physical diff back onto the requirement set.
-The agent changed implementation artifacts.
-Which requirements are connected to those artifacts?
-That is harder than it sounds, because requirements do not map to files one-to-one.

 • requirements named in the task